-ountry.
-Only nine per cent. of all operations in imputations are fatal.
+There are 365 electric roads in this Only nine per cent, of all operations in

 Conch shells, when ground, enter into the manufacture of porcelain.
-Electricity is to be applied to the flour milling interests in St. Paul, Minn.
+Electricity is to be applied to the flour nilling interests in St. Paul, Minn.

 Ammonia as a motive power is coming into use on various street car lines.
-France's latest torpedo boat made twenty-three knots and a half in a bad

-Good peat in Germany furnishes a cel lulose which is valuable to papermakers.
+France's latest torpedo boat made twenty-three knots and a half in a bad Good peat in Germany furnishes a cel - which is valuable to papermakers.
 The phonograph is now used in hospitals for the purpose of studying the auditory characteristics of pulmonary dis-